awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 **Considerations**
 + Encryption by default is a Region\-specific setting\.
 If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region\.
 + When you enable encryption by default, you can launch an instance only if the instance type supports EBS encryption\.
 For more information, see [Supported instance types](#EBSEncryption_supported_instances)\.
++ If you copy a snapshot and encrypt it to a new KMS key, a complete \(non\-incremental\) copy is created\.
+This results in additional storage costs\.
 + When migrating servers using AWS Server Migration Service \(SMS\), do not turn on encryption by default\.
 If encryption by default is already on and you are experiencing delta replication failures, turn off encryption by default\.
 Instead, enable AMI encryption when you create the replication job\.

 ------